| |

 The Governing Council investigated

 and discovered Gulliver's trouble.
-Gulliver had organs that could
+Gulliver had eyes that could

-see.
-The Council, in their wisdom, solved the problem; they took
+The Council, in their wisdom, solved their problem; they took Gulliver's sight away.
+They surgically numbed his optical

-nerves in the same way theirs were numbed by some unknown early
+nerves in the same way theirs were numbed by their early

 childhood disease.

-loss, Gulliver emotionally hurt whenever he thought about how
+loss, he emotionally hurt whenever he thought about how

 this island